christj2/turn-based-game/README.md

-I simple turn based game written in html and jQuery.
+A simple turn based game written in html and jQuery.